physics-sec/request-signing-and-encrypting-library/README.md

 ### Backend
 The only backend supported right now is Python 3.
-All you need to do is implement the handshake method when you receive a POST request to /ecdh.
+All you need to do is implement the *handshake* method when you receive a POST request to /ecdh as it is in the *backend.py* file.

 Import the request validator:
 ```python